cocotb/cocotb/docs/source/writing_testbenches.rst

 Logging
 =======

-Cocotb uses Python's :mod:`logging` library, with the configuration described in :ref:`logging-reference-section` to provide some sensible defaults.
+cocotb uses Python's :mod:`logging` library, with the configuration described in :ref:`logging-reference-section` to provide some sensible defaults.
 ``cocotb.log.info`` is a good stand-in for :func:`print`, but user are encouraged to create their own loggers and logger hierarchy by calling :func:`logging.getLogger` and/or :meth:`.Logger.getChild`.